Coolest coastal pools for outdoor swimming

 Make a plan to swim in this 25-metre pool at sunrise or sunset and the views are absolutely magnificent on its mirror-like surface!
 Hiding at the southern end of the Central Coast, Pearl Beach is a hidden gem on the crown of 41 beaches belonging to the region.
 Its dedicated 1920s rockpool sits at the calm, southern end of the beach, and is concreted into the cliffside, like a mini picturesque Iceberg of Bondi!
 There are railings around the sides and a walking platform, plus ladders to enter the water, and a seat on the side for parents or partners happy to wait with the view.

 This rockpool is what you would call a ‘wild swim’, with the ocean’s natural elements (namely seaweed wrapping itself around the ladder) forming part of its secluded appeal.
-Don’t miss grabbing some local honey from the nearby café, or booking an evening sundowner meal at the charming Pearls on the Beach restaurant.
+Don’t miss grabbing some local honey from the nearby café, or booking an evening sundowner meal at the charming Amalfi restaurant.

 Share the love